 The City of Minneapolis originally owned the State Theatre as part of the LaSalle Plaza redevelopment project.
 Prior to this, our community routinely demolished older buildings—including historic theatres—to make way for new construction.
 The State Theatre is widely seen as the hallmark case of preservation in Minneapolis and it helped turn the tide against the automatic demolition of historic buildings.
 While the State Theatre was still undergoing restoration (completed in 1990), the Orpheum Theatre became available for purchase when singer/songwriter Bob Dylan and his brother put it on the market.
 The City quickly moved to acquire the venue, began operating the theatre almost immediately and subsequently completed restoration in 1993.
 In August 1996, Ted Mann, who owned the Pantages Theatre, sought a demolition permit.
 The City rejected demolition and assumed ownership of the Pantages which reopened after the restoration was completed in November 2002.
 The Trust is currently retiring more than $20 million in City-issued bond debt that was incurred to pay for the theatres’ restoration.

 In 2011, Hennepin Theatre Trust established the New Century Theatre, a flexible use performance space on the street level of City Center.
-Seating up to 300, this new venue is used for local and touring performances and education initiatives offered by the Trust such as the Broadway Confidential series, student cabarets and training for the Spotlight Musical Theatre Program.
-The New Century Theatre is named in homage to the Century Theatre, one of four historic theatres that used to operate near the site of what is now City Center.
+Seating up to 300, this venue was used for local and touring performances and education initiatives offered by the Trust — such as the Broadway Confidential series, student cabarets and training for Spotlight Education.
+The New Century Theatre was named in homage to the Century Theatre, one of four historic theatres that used to operate near the site of what is now City Center.
 The original theater opened in 1908 as a 2,000-seat vaudeville house called the Miles.
-It was rebuilt several times, eventually named the Century Theatre in 1929 and transformed into the 1,145 seat Century Cinerama in the mid 1950s.
+It was rebuilt several times, eventually named the Century Theatre in 1929 and transformed into the 1,145 seat Century Cinerama in the mid-1950s.
 The Century burned in 1964 and was bulldozed the following year.

 Today and Beyond